uyjulian/falcom-dumps/index.md

 This page contains Falcom 3D model and texture dumps.

+# Modding resources

+For resources relating to modding Trails/Kiseki games, see the following page: https://gbatemp.net/threads/trails-kiseki-modding.476713/

 # Recommended downstream resources

 The following people have used the model dumps on this page to create derivative works.